orthanc/ocoen_aws-token-manager/README.md

 described in the [AWS CLI Configuration Documentation](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html#using-aws-iam-roles).
 Note that a command line`-t` or `--life` takes precedence over `duration_seconds`.

+`mfa_serial` can also be specified but is usually unnecessary as AWS Token Manager will lookup the MFA device for the current user.

 Required AWS Permissions
 ========================